KNSD: Telemundo integration

-NBCUniversal posted a job listing in January 2017 seeking a vice president of sales for "a new Telemundo-owned station in San Diego", the first signal that the network was seeking to bring the Telemundo affiliation in-house after more than 26 years broadcast on XHAS-TDT, a Tijuana station programmed by Entravision Communications Corporation, when its affiliation agreement expired later that year.
+NBCUniversal posted a job listing in January 2017 seeking a vice president of sales for "a new Telemundo-owned station in San Diego", the first signal that the network was seeking to bring the Telemundo affiliation in-house after more than 26 years of broadcasting on XHAS-TDT, a Tijuana station programmed by Entravision Communications Corporation, when its affiliation agreement expired later that year.
 Telemundo 20—a subchannel of KNSD, branded as its cable channel—was formally unveiled that April and began in July, expanding the existing KNSD news operation by more than 30 employees to provide Spanish-language evening newscasts.
 That September, NBC agreed to purchase KUAN-LD of Poway, California, from NRJ TV.
 By December 18, 2018, Telemundo 20 San Diego was being carried on KUAN.
 As a result of the 2016 United States wireless spectrum auction, KNSD was repacked to channel 17 on March 14, 2019, with KUAN sharing KNSD's channel.

 By 2022, KNSD was in general second place in San Diego–market news ratings and particularly competitive with KFMB-TV in the demographic of viewers 25–54.
 While KFMB-TV led in total viewers at 6 a.m. and 5, 6, and 11 p.m., KNSD beat or tied KFMB in the 25–54 demo in each of those time periods.